lukso-network/docs/docs/standards/factories/lsp16-universal-factory.md

 Additionally, it ensures that the same bytecode and salt will create the same contract address on different chains, given that the UniversalFactory contract was deployed on the same address on each chain.

-For a contract to be replicated at the same address accross different chain, it should be deployed using the same:
+For a contract to be replicated at the same address across different chain, it should be deployed using the same:

 - Bytecode
 - Salt